 Food-Away-from-Home Industry by Outlet Type

 Commercial foodservice establishments account for the bulk of food-away-from-home (FAFH) spending.
-This category includes full-service restaurants, limited-service outlets, caterers, some cafeterias, and other places that prepare, serve, and sell food to the general public for a profit.
-Some establishments are located within facilities that are not primarily engaged in dispensing meals and snacks, such as lodging places, recreational facilities, and retail stores.
-Schools and nursing homes are types of noncommercial foodservice establishments, often referred to as "institutional" foodservice facilities.
+This category includes full-service restaurants, limited-service outlets, caterers, cafeterias—and other places that prepare, serve, and sell food to the general public for a profit.
+Some establishments are located within facilities that are not primarily engaged in dispensing meals and snacks—such as lodging places, recreational facilities, and retail stores.
+Schools and nursing homes are types of non-commercial foodservice establishments, often referred to as "institutional" foodservice facilities.

-Full-service and limited-service restaurants—the two largest segments of the commercial foodservice market—accounted for about 68.8 percent of all FAFH spending in 2023.
+Full-service and limited-service restaurants accounted for about 71.2 percent of all FAFH spending in 2024—the two largest segments of the commercial foodservice market.
 At full-service establishments, customers typically order, are served while seated, and pay after eating.
 In contrast, limited-service outlets use convenience as a selling point; customers generally order and pay before eating, and meals may be consumed on premises, taken out, or delivered to a specific location.
 Other FAFH outlets include hotels, schools, and drinking establishments, among others.

-• In 2020, food spending decreased at both full-service and limited-service restaurants as well as other FAFH outlets.
-Full-service restaurants experienced the sharpest decline in spending and FAFH market share.
+- In 2020, food spending decreased at both full-service and limited-service restaurants, as well as other FAFH outlets.
+Full-service restaurants experienced the sharpest decline in spending as a share of the FAFH market.

 As part of their growth strategy, limited-service restaurant companies have built more outlets closer to consumers' homes and workplaces, enhancing convenience for purchasing meals and snacks.
 Many of these companies have opened outlets in nontraditional locations, such as department stores.
-Besides convenience, a household's demand for FAFH is affected by its income and demographic characteristics, as seen in the link below:
+Besides convenience, a household's demand for FAFH is affected by its income and demographic characteristics, as seen in the following USDA, ERS report:

 The Demand for Food Away from Home: Full-Service or Fast Food?